Semrush helps you:

 (Especially if you study something new)

-For example, earlier this year we conducted a large scale (10k results) voice search SEO study:
+For example, a few years ago we conducted a large scale (10k results) voice search SEO study:

 And because no one had done a study like this before, it accumulated dozens of links within weeks:

-Finally, original research gives news sites an a “plug and play” story.
+Finally, original research articles gives news sites an a “plug and play” story.

 So not only will people mention your research in blog posts… but they sometimes write entire posts about your study.